Wild Food Foraging Adventures in Asheville

 The bounty of wild edibles has led chefs out of the kitchen and into nature to forage for fresh, local ingredients.
 You can taste their passion and dedication -- or get your hands dirty foraging for the ingredients for your supper -- during a foraging adventure in Asheville.

-During tours, which run from April through October, you’ll go on a guided foraging adventure with local Mushroom Man, Alan Muskat, trekking into forests and parks to learn about the bounty of wild foods growing around Asheville and sampling flavorful edibles like fresh burdock root and sassafras tea.
+During tours you’ll go on a guided foraging adventure with local Mushroom Man, Alan Muskat, trekking into forests and parks to learn about the bounty of wild foods growing around Asheville and sampling flavorful edibles like fresh burdock root and sassafras tea.

-You can collect your own cache of wild edibles for an outdoor picnic or bring them to dinner at Zambra, The Market Place or Vue 1913 at The Omni Grove Park Inn where the chef will feature them in a free forage-to-table appetizer.
+You can collect your own cache of wild edibles for an outdoor picnic or bring them to dinner at Rhubarb, The Market Place, Benne on Eagle, The Bull & Beggar, Vidl, Jargon, Bouchon, Rendezvous or Vue 1913 at The Omni Grove Park Inn where the chef will feature them in a free forage-to-table appetizer.

 Shop for samples: For a taste of local flavor, stop by the Asheville Wild Foods Market where wild edibles and prepared foods like pesto, salad dressing and teas -- all made from foraged ingredients -- are offered for sale and sampling.
-The market is part of the River Arts District Farmers Market, which is held on Wednesday evenings from April and October.
+The market is part of the River Arts District Farmers Market, which is held every Wednesday, from 3 - 5:30 p.m.